 In Windows Server 2008 and newer, you can create an additional password and lockout policies for individual accounts or groups.
 This technology is called Fine Grained Password Policy.
 This feature removes the limitation of previous versions of Windows, because before it was possible to configure only one password policy in each domain.

-These FGGP policies are configured in the Active Directory Administration Center using the special password setting objects in the container System > Password Settings Container.
+These FGGP policies are configured in the Active Directory Administration Center using the special password setting objects (PSO) in the container System > Password Settings Container.